4ciemg/IEMGazette/Music Editorial.md

 *18/03/2025*
 ![](https://a1.mzstatic.com/r40/Music211/v4/03/24/10/03241047-f22d-7e64-3932-6df7550acc42/25UMGIM46212.rgb.jpg){width=400}
 Weird but familiar, incorporating not only his past works, but also southern mixtape traits.
 It does feel a bit long, and many tracks feel incomplete or not all that standout within the whole project.
 It is bloated, and I feel like that is a part of its charm as a throwback to old mixtapes.
-Just have to take the songs I liked out and make my own cassette :p
+Just have to take the songs I liked and make my own cassette :p

 ***